vasilisalmpanis/ft_ls/README.md

 ```
 printf("%-*s", 8, "abc")
 /* you can pass programatically how much padding you want printf to add. */
+//TODO: implement this for ft_printf
 ```
+This project uses github actions to check compilation and tests

 ### References:
 1. [StackOverflow](https://stackoverflow.com/questions/75570802/how-does-ls-exa-lsd-compute-columns-and-rows-when-printing-filenames#:~:text=It%20first%20calculates%20the%20maximum,is%20set%20to%20that%20instead)
 2. [Reinventing the wheel](https://mmzeynalli.dev/posts/reinvent/ls/part3/)